dsoto/WP19/outline.md

     - The generators range in size from 25 kVA to 40 kVA
     - Our fit to the generator specifications has a slope of 0.270 lph per kVA of load
     - The fit has a slope of 0.059 lph per kVA of rated power
-    - Figure {which label?} shows the modeled specific fuel consumption.
+    - Table @tbl:modeled_SFC shows the modeled specific fuel consumption.
     - In practice, we expect wear and tear to reduce the efficiency of the generator.

 - Since we have the time series observations of kVA we can model a duration curve for the specific fuel consumption.